quiet/QuietModemKit/README.md

 Building
 --------------
-CMake is required to build QuietModemKit.
-If you aren't sure if you have CMake installed, run `brew install cmake`.

 It is recommended that you use Carthage to build QuietModemKit.
-Simply run `brew install cmake` and then add `github "Quiet/QuietModemKit"` to your Cartfile and run `carthage update`.
+Simply add `github "Quiet/QuietModemKit"` to your Cartfile and run `carthage update`.

 Example
 --------------